Life in the Wires

 Life in the Wires is the fifth studio album by the British neo-prog group Frost*.
-It marks the return of drummer Craig Blundell since Falling Satellites (2016).
+It marks the return of drummer Craig Blundell for his first appearance since Falling Satellites (2016).

 Production and concept

 This album is a continuation from their previous album Day and Age, the first track on this album starts with the end of the last track from previous album "Repeat to Fade," where the static comes up and a voice says "Can you hear me?”.
 The concept behind this album revolves around a central character Naio, a kid in a modern AI world, who discovers the voice of an old DJ on an ancient AM radio his mother had given him, which gets him off on a path of enlightenment.